-As a matter of best practice, this verification process should be performed by the sponsor before issuance of any promotional documents.
+As a matter of best practice, this verification process should be performed by the manager before issuance of any promotional documents.

 The main key items for disclosure to investors are usually set out in the final form offering memorandum, which would typically set out:

-- b the track record of the manager or of the relevant executives comprising the management team;
+- the track record of the manager or of the relevant executives comprising the management team;

-- c the curriculum vitae of the key executives and relevant experience;
+- the resume of the key executives and relevant experience;

-- e the summary of key terms (see above);
+- the summary of key terms (see above);

-- h a summary of selected investments from the track record of the manager, thereby providing the investors with further data and other experience at a granular level.
+- a summary of the investments referred to in the track record of the manager, thereby providing the investors with further data and other experience at a granular level.

 The most common method of solicitation is by way of an offering memorandum, although this document evolves through a number of stages.
-It is first conceived as a ‘teaser’ pitchbook, which is distributed to potential investors to solicit their initial interest or as a follow up to preliminary meetings or due diligence.
-This is then developed into a draft offering memorandum, which is usually circulated to potential investors, and is the main promotional document that is used for the ‘soft or hard-circling’ process before concluding discussions and circulating a final form offering memorandum to investors before the fund’s first closing.
-This process would also take into account the relevant AIFMD marketing strategy of the firm (see Section III, infra).
+It is first conceived as a 'teaser' pitchbook, which is distributed to potential investors to solicit their initial interest or as a follow up to preliminary meetings or due diligence.
+This is then developed into a draft offering memorandum, which is usually circulated to potential investors and is the main promotional document used for the 'soft-circling' or 'hard-circling' process before concluding discussions and circulating a final form offering memorandum to investors before the fund's first closing.
+This process would also take into account the relevant AIFMD marketing strategy of the firm (see Section III).

 Any changes to the terms or other relevant parts of the offering (e.g., track record or revised valuations) that arise as the fundraising progresses are typically communicated to investors by way of an addendum to the offering memorandum.